 If you haven't already, create a New Relic account.
 It's free, forever.

-From your Account settings, copy your license key information.
+From your Account settings, copy your information.

 Install the agent package or tar archive on your system.